 The Stony Creek Rehabilitation Plan (2019-2029) identifies long-term and sustained actions that span recovery to active rehabilitation of the creek and its surrounds.

-As the caretaker of Melbourne’s waterways, we understand how valued Stony Creek is to the local community, and how passionate people are about its recovery and rehabilitation - which is why we involved the community to create a plan.
+At Melbourne Water we recognise how valued Stony Creek is in the local community, and how passionate people are about its recovery and rehabilitation – it’s part of what makes living here so great.

 Download the plan

 The Stony Creek Rehabilitation Plan identifies a range of key actions for delivery over 10 years, focusing on a 5 km section of the creek from the 2018 fire site in Tottenham to the Stony Creek Backwash (estuary) in Yarraville.

 The third annual Report Card for the Stony Creek Rehabilitation Plan provides an update on the status and progress of actions from September 2021 to August 2022.